SixArm/assertables-rust-crate/book.md

 assert_eq!(array1, array2); //=> panic
 ```

-Convert an array into a bag, by using `std::collections::BTreeMap`, and tracking each element's count:
+Convert an array into a bag, by using `::std::collections::BTreeMap`, and tracking each element's count:

 ```rust
 let mut bag1: ::std::collections::BTreeMap<_, usize> = ::std::collections::BTreeMap::new();